Common krait: Behaviour and ecology

 The common krait is a nocturnal snake, most active during the night when it hunts for prey and moves about its environment.
 During the day, it remains inactive and hides in concealed locations such as rodent burrows, termite mounds, or under debris.
 This secretive behavior makes it difficult to spot during daylight hours.
 Despite its potent venom, the common krait is generally non-aggressive and prefers to avoid confrontation.
 When threatened, it often coils itself tightly with its head tucked underneath as a defensive posture.
 It may flatten its body or make sudden movements as a warning but rarely bites unless provoked.
 At night, however, it can become more active and aggressive if disturbed.
 Records of people sleeping on the ground getting bitten are common.
-It is debated whether such bites are defensive or predatory.